TAM SAM SOM: Define Customer & Revenue Opportunities

 How to Include TAM SAM SOM in Your Business Plan

 The TAM, SAM, and SOM metrics aren’t just calculated as part of your run-of-the-mill sales metrics.
-They’re actually critically important to the very foundation of your business model and should be key components of your business plan.
+They’re critically important to the very foundation of your business model and should be key components of your business growth strategy.

 How successful (and profitable) your business will be ultimately depends on the conditions of the market.
 Calculating TAM, SAM, and SOM in your business plan demonstrates to your team and investors that you have a thorough understanding of the size of the market, the potential opportunities available to your business within that market, and the strategies you will execute to maximize those opportunities.